TheBoyMoe/europe-pmc-search/README.md

 Europe PMC Search
 =====================================

-Search the Europe PMC database, which includes over 30 million publications from various sources, including PubMed, AGRICOLA, and the European Patent Office.
+Android app that allows the user to search the Europe PMC database.
+The database includes over 30 million publications from various sources, including PubMed, AGRICOLA, and the European Patent Office.
 Uses the Europe PMC's Restful API: https://europepmc.org/RestfulWebService

 Design of the app was inspired by the Sunshine app, used in Udacity's Andvanced Android App Devlopment course https://www.udacity.com/course/advanced-android-app-development--ud855.